VictoriaMello1/linear_models/linear_regression.md

 | Borough: Queens   |  -77.048 |     3.727 |   -20.675 |   0.000 |
 | Borough: Bronx    |  -90.254 |     8.567 |   -10.534 |   0.000 |

-- broom tidy makes anything into a tibble – very useful
+- broom tidy makes anything into a tibble – very useful Both of these functions produce data frames, which makes it straightforward to include the results in subsequent steps. – As an aside, broom::tidy works with lots of things, including most of the functions for model fitting you’re likely to run into (survival, mixed models, additive models, …).

 # Fit another model